thompson-dean/Poetic/README.md

 - Search through thousands of classic English poems by author or by title.

-- Save favorite poems into favorites.
+- Save favorite poems and share them with friends.

-- Save favorite quotes by long pressing them.
-Also share your quotes with your friends on the quotes screen.
+- Long press your favorite quotes to highlight them or share them with friends.

 - Every time you boot up the app you will be shown a random poem from the API.
 If you don't dig it, swipe and release to receive a new random one.